-Review: Takeuchi TB215R excavator
+Review: Takeuchi TB215R excavator video

-This month we had a look at the zero-tailed Takeuchi TB215R mini excavator to see how it shapes up against others in the market.
+We review the zero-tailed Takeuchi TB215R mini excavator to see how it shapes up against others in the market.

 Having a quick look over it, there are some features on the 1.5-tonne TB215R that should please operators lucky enough to jump behind the controls.
 Firstly, and most noticeably, is the lack of a rear overhang.
 This should get a big tick from those who work on close-quartered urban sites.
 Secondly, for those that have to keep the inner-city yuppie set pleased with new patio and garden areas, is the ability to hydraulically adjust the track width, and which should assist when shoehorning the machine onto site.